 After eight seasons with Seattle Symphony Orchestra, music director and conductor Ludovic Morlot announces he will step down in 2019.

-Seattle Symphony Orchestra has announced that music director Ludovic Morlot will step down in 2019.
+Seattle Symphony Orchestra has announced that music director Ludovic Morlot will leave his post in 2019.

 Morlot said the departure was his decision, although he doesn’t have immediate plans for a new job.

 The French conductor said he was “contemplating new horizons — nothing I’m ready to share with you today.
 But those don’t exclude the Seattle Symphony.”

 During his eight seasons at SSO, Morlot has helped lead new initiatives at the symphony, including [untitled], a series of late-night performances of contemporary works in the lobby of Benaroya Hall; Sonic Evolution, which brought rock ’n’ roll and hip-hop artists to the SSO stage (including local artists THEESatisfaction and Mike McCready of Pearl Jam); and “Music Beyond Borders,” a free (and swiftly organized) concert of music by artists from Syria, Iran, Sudan and other “Muslim-majority” countries targeted during the early days of President Trump’s administration for travel restrictions and bans in the U.S.